- ACRONYMS AND DEFINITIONS

 - Bupropion may cause pupil dilation that precipitates angle-closure glaucoma in patients with anatomically narrow angles who do not have a patent iridectomy.
 Pre-existing glaucoma is almost always open-angle glaucoma because angle closure glaucoma, when diagnosed, can be treated definitively with iridectomy.
 Open-angle glaucoma is not a risk factor for angle closure glaucoma.

-- Antidepressants - bupropion is an antidepressant.
-Caution should be used when combining with other antidepressants
+- Antidepressants - bupropion is an antidepressant and caution should be used when combining with other antidepressants

-- Dopaminergic agents (levodopa, amantadine, etc.) - bupropion increases dopaminergic activity.
-Concomitant dopaminergic agents may potentiate dopaminergic effects.
-Excessive dopaminergic activity may cause symptoms that include restlessness, agitation, tremor, ataxia, gait disturbance, vertigo, and dizziness.
+- Dopaminergic agents (e.g. levodopa, amantadine, etc.) - bupropion may potentiate the effects of other dopaminergic agents, leading to symptoms of dopaminergic excess (e.g. restlessness, agitation, tremor, ataxia, gait disturbance, vertigo, dizziness).
+Use caution when combining.

-- OCT2 substrates - bupropion inhibits organic cation transporter (OCT2) in vitro.
-Blood levels of OCT2 substrates may be increased when taken with Contrave.
-OCT2 substrates include amantadine, amiloride, cimetidine, dopamine, famotidine, memantine, metformin, pindolol, procainamide, ranitidine, varenicline, and oxaliplatin
+- OCT2 substrates - bupropion inhibits organic cation transporter (OCT2) in vitro and may increase exposure to OCT2 substrates, including amantadine, amiloride, cimetidine, dopamine, famotidine, memantine, metformin, pindolol, procainamide, ranitidine, varenicline, and oxaliplatin

 - Drug-laboratory interactions